 |Voyage crew /Passengers (more for day sails)||12|

-In 2010, Freya and Marcus Pomeroy-Rowden decided to build an English version of a three masted lugger, something that hadn’t been done in 200 years.
-The well respected boat builder, Chris Rees, brought the plans of the 1776 Revenue Lugger Grayhound to the table, and also agreed to take on the design and head the build.
+In 2010, Freya and Marcus Pomeroy-Rowden decided to build an English version of a three-masted lugger – something that hadn’t been done for 200 years.
+The well-respected boat-builder, Chris Rees, brought the plans of the 1776 Revenue Lugger, Grayhound, to the table.
+He agreed to take on the design and head the build.

-In December 2010 Marcus started to fell oak trees from his mum’s fields.
+In December 2010 Marcus started to fell oak trees in his mum’s fields.
 Fairlie Restorations fed Chris Rees’ plans into their computer and produced the structural assessments, stability information and…

-Towards the end of the 16th century, the boat builder John F Parkin was living at Cawsand Bay in East Cornwall.
+Towards the end of the 16th century the boat-builder, John F. Parkin, was living at Cawsand Bay in East Cornwall.
 Parkin had a reputation for building fast coastal craft.
-During his work life he built revenue, privateer and smuggling vessels, and the Grayhound was most probably built in Cawsand as a Revenue Lugger in 1776.
+During his working life he built revenue, privateer and smuggling vessels.
+Grayhound was most probably built in Cawsand as a Revenue Lugger in 1776.

-After the Grayhound was launched, she worked as a Revenue Lugger and was commissioned by the collector of customs of St Ives.
+After Grayhound was launched she was commissioned by the collector of customs in St Ives.
 As a Revenue Lugger her work involved patrolling and chasing smugglers.
 On catching them…

 “When I went sailing with the Grayhound I knew I had booked a trip to another place, but I didn’t know I booked a trip to another time!” – Milla Lahtinen